tarcisiobueno/linear-regression-comparative-analysis-SDTSIA204/README.md

-# Comparative Analysis of Linear Regression Models with Regularization and Feature Selection
+# This project uses the California Housing dataset to compare the performance of methods like Linear, Ridge, and Lasso Regression, and variable selection.

 ## Project Overview
-This project explores methods such as Linear Regression, forward variable selection, hypothesis tests for regression coefficients, ridge regression, Lasso, Elastic Net, Principal Component Analysis (PCA), and Principal Component Regression (PCR).
+This project was done during the course of Statistics: Linear Models at Télécom Paris.
+It explores methods such as Linear Regression, forward variable selection, hypothesis tests for regression coefficients, ridge regression, Lasso, Elastic Net, Principal Component Analysis (PCA), and Principal Component Regression (PCR).

 ## Methods Covered